 The Council recognises CSBP Clackmannanshire Investments Limited as a joint venture.
 The council has two elected members of the Council who sit on the board of directors (50%).
-The Council received an interim dividend of £0.150m in 2019/20 for the sale of land.
-The Council made no contribution to the Joint Venture in the 2020/21 or 2019/20 financial years and the financial information from this Joint Venture is not consolidated into the Group Financial Statements as it is considered immaterial to the understanding of the accounts.
+The Council received £0.043m in 2021/22 which was the repayment of rent guarantee funds previously provided by the Council.
+No funds were received in 2022/23.
+The Council made no contribution to the joint venture in the 2022/23 or 2021/22 financial years and the financial information from this joint venture has not been consolidated into the Group Financial Statements as it is considered immaterial to the understanding of the accounts.

-The Council also has an interest in SEEMIS Group LLP, Scotland Excel and Clackmannanshire Regeneration LLP.
+The Council also has an interest in SEEMIS Group LLP and Scotland Excel.
 The financial results of the organisations have not been consolidated into the Council's Group Accounts as they are considered immaterial to the understanding of the accounts.